ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/finding-the-right-component.md

 As we continue to develop our cheese bike site, we won’t always know the name of the AMP component we want to add to implement some desired new feature.
 The AMP community has produced a large collection of components that handle many different types of functionality: ads and analytics, dynamic content, layout, media, presentation, and social.
 It’s typical when developing an AMP site to be given a set of requirements for a new feature, and then to search through the lists of AMP components in search of a component that fulfills those requirements.

-The first way to discover new AMP components is to use your favorite search engine or the search functionality on the AMP project [site](https://www.ampproject.org/).
+The first way to discover new AMP components is to use your favorite search engine or the search functionality on the AMP project [site](https://amp.dev/).
 This is an effective way to go directly to the documentation for a component that you already know by name.
 Additionally, you can search for descriptions of components you’re interested in to find results.
 Searching “YouTube videos,” for example, will bring up <amp-youtube> as the first result.
 Similarly, searching “collapsible content” will bring up the <amp-accordion> component as the first result.

-Another way to find components is to use the [AMP Components Reference](https://www.ampproject.org/docs/reference/components) page.
+Another way to find components is to use the [AMP Components Reference]({{g.doc('/content/amp-dev/documentation/components.md', locale=doc.locale).url.path}}) page.
 It contains a list of the components supported by AMP.
 Each component entry includes the name of the component and a short description of what functionality the component provides.
 We can access the documentation for a component by clicking on its name.
 As we learned earlier, the documentation will go even deeper into the behavior of the component.
 Based on these bits of information, we should be able to determine whether the component will fulfill our needs or whether we need to search for a different component.
 In a future training, we will discuss what to do if no single component meets all of our requirements.

 {{ image('/static/img/courses/beginner/image3.png', 1778, 1178, caption='The AMP Component Reference page.') }}